dotnet-cleanup: Clean Up Solution, Project & Folder

 Installation

 Download the .NET Core SDK 2.1 or later.
-The install the dotnet-cleanup .NET Global Tool, using the command-line:
+Then install the dotnet-cleanup .NET Global Tool, using the command-line:

 dotnet tool install -g dotnet-cleanup